-So ECP-ABE scheme is secure against an adaptive CPA in the standard model.
+So ECP-ABE scheme is secure against an adaptive chosen-plaintext attack(CPA) in the standard model.
 Our extension for the access tree will not lower the system security compared with ITHJ09.

-6.2 Efficiency
+5.2 Efficiency

 ECP-ABE uses the encryption and decryption algorithms of ITHJ09 scheme, so the calculation expenses and the length of ciphertext are the same as ITHJ09.
 The ECP-ABE scheme has two main differences compared with ITHJ09 scheme: the ECP-ABE has the conversion from an extended tree to a standard tree during the encryption; it also has the verification and transformation of extended attributes during the key generation.
 Meanwhile, in ECP-ABE, the attribute set used to generate the private key will be expanded after the extended leaf node transformation.
-Therefore, the added calculation expense comes from the following two factors:
+Therefore, the added calculation expense comes from the following three factors:

-- 14 Bo Lang, Runhua Xu and Yawei Duan - The transformation from the extended tree to the standard tree during the encryption phase. - The verification and transformation of the extended attributes during the key generation phase.
+• The transformation from the extended tree to the

+standard tree during the encryption phase

+The verification and transformation of the extended attributes during the key generation phase